Rigidity for Einstein manifolds under bounded covering geometry: Introduction

 \begin{theorem}[Rigidity of maximal local rewinding volume] Let $(M,g)$ be a Riemannian $n$-manifold satisfying

 where $-1\le H\le 1$.
 If $(M,g)$ is Einstein and $0< \epsilon\le \epsilon(n,\rho,D)$, then $(M,g)$ is isometric to a space form of constant curvature $H$. \end{theorem}

-Note that the Ricci curvature lower bound $H$ in Conjecture \ref{conj-maxlocalrewindingvol} is assumed to be $\pm 1$ and $0$.
-Thus almost flat manifolds are already excluded by the normalized Ricci curvature condition.
+Note that, since the Ricci curvature lower bound $H$ in Conjecture \ref{conj-maxlocalrewindingvol} is normalized to be $\pm 1$ and $0$, almost flat manifolds are already excluded by this assumption.
 In Theorem \ref{thm-rigid-localrewindingvol}, however, there is no such curvature normalization, so that almost flat manifolds are included in the conditions of Theorem \ref{thm-rigid-localrewindingvol}.
 Hence its proof is quite different than the earlier proof of \cite[Theorem E]{CRX2019} at this point, where Theorem \ref{thm-rigidity-almostflat} plays an essential rule.